 Other countries and their concern on chlorpyrifos

-There are discussions in Europe about this pesticide and why it should be banned.
-The reasons for banning chlorpyrifos and what it can do to your health are given below.
+There are discussions in Europe about this pesticide, and why it should be banned.
+I give the reasons for banning chlorpyrifos and what it can do to your health below.
 This is very disturbing.

 Loss of working memory